Christian1984/vfrmap-for-vr/README.md

 ## "I've placed my pdf-charts in the charts directory but I can't see them inside the sim!"

 > Due to the limited capabilities of the browser engine that is embedded in Flight Simulator, the charts viewer can only display charts in png format.
 You will have to convert your charts.
 There is a multitude of pdf-to-png converters available online for free.
 Alternatively, you may want to take a look at GIMP, which is a freeware that also enables you to convert pdf files to png locally.
 If you know about other options, please reach out and let me know so that I can add them to this readme file.

+## "I can't get it to work!
+What can I do?"

+> You can always reach out to me via Discord, which is the fastest way to get in touch.
+Please visit https://discord.fskneeboard.com to get support.
+> Also, you can run `fskneeboard.exe --log debug` to make FSKneeboard write a detailed log which will help me to analyze what might be going wrong on your end.
+Please do not share this log publicly, as it may contain your email address!

 ---